-fbpx Skip to content
+Skip to content

 Image5

-Enterprise Performance Management (EPM) provides users throughout your company with vivid, up-to-the-minute details about the key metrics that drive your organization’s success.
-That might be a sales performance dashboard for your Chief Revenue Officer, a snapshot of “days sales outstanding” (DSO) for the A/R collections team, or an item sales trend analysis for product management.
+Enterprise Performance Management (EPM) provides users across your company with digestible, up-to-the-minute details about the key metrics driving your organization’s success.
+This might mean a sales performance dashboard for your Chief Revenue Officer, a snapshot of “days sales outstanding” (DSO) for the A/R collections team, or an item sales trend analysis for product management.
 It could also include a marketing dashboard that summarizes response rates for recent campaigns, or even a traditional financial report such as a year-to-date profit and loss (P&L) with year-over-year variances.
+For virtually everyone in your organization, EPM reporting can be a powerful tool for defining measurable targets, monitoring performance, and bringing your data to life.

-That cost isn’t limited to staff resources and hefty license fees.
+Although the potential of EPM is massive, many of the current EPM tools available have a reputation for being complex, difficult to use, and costly to maintain.
+For example, Oracle Hyperion and Oracle PBCS have robust capabilities, but these come at a high cost.
+That cost isn’t limited to staff resources and hefty license fees, though.
 Creating reports from the ground up can be a lengthy, labor-intensive process that’s usually outsourced to the IT department.
-In many organizations, that means logging an IT ticket, communicating your needs, and waiting until someone has time to respond to your request.
-This creates an opportunity-cost when decision makers have to wait for the reports they’ll be using to track performance metrics.
+In many organizations, this means logging an IT ticket, communicating your needs, and waiting until someone has time to respond to your request.

-The CXO Showcase Gallery offers a variety of EPM templates, including front-page storyboards, with key metrics intuitively displayed and image redirects that lead to more detailed reports.
-You’ll also find things like an FTE trend analysis, a regional sales performance dashboard, and a variety of P&L formats.
+Our platforms offer a variety of EPM templates, including front-page storyboards with key metrics intuitively displayed and image redirects that lead to more detailed reports.
+You’ll also find things like an FTE trend analysis, a regional sales performance dashboard, and a variety of P&L formats. insightsoftware finance experts have tailored each template to a specific metric, workflow, or strategic priority.
+Without requiring any input from IT, these templates fulfill the majority of reporting requirements for most organizations.
+This results in immediate business value for teams using JustPerform for the first time.
+To get a better sense of what templates can do, consider some of these top examples:

 Sales Performance by Location